Duke vs. Syracuse Predictions, College Basketball BetMGM Promo Codes, & Picks - January 2

 Duke Performance Insights

-- Duke comes out on top in the rebound battle by an average of 4.5 boards.
-It is grabbing 36.0 rebounds per game (214th in college basketball) compared to its opponents' 31.5 per outing.
+- Duke wins the rebound battle by 4.5 boards on average.
+It collects 36 rebounds per game, which ranks 214th in college basketball, while its opponents grab 31.5 per outing.

-- Duke has won the turnover battle on average this season, committing 8.4 per game (fifth in college basketball play) while forcing 12.6 (135th in college basketball).
+- Duke has won the turnover battle by 4.2 turnovers per game, committing 8.4 (fifth in college basketball action) while forcing 12.6 (135th in college basketball).

 Syracuse Performance Insights

-- The Orange put up 78.4 points per game (101st in college basketball) while allowing 70.4 per outing (163rd in college basketball).
-They have a +104 scoring differential and outscore opponents by 8.0 points per game.
+- The Orange are outscoring opponents by eight points per game, with a +104 scoring differential overall.
+They put up 78.4 points per game (101st in college basketball) and allow 70.4 per outing (163rd in college basketball).

-- Syracuse averages 38.0 rebounds per game (127th in college basketball), compared to the 38.4 of its opponents.
+- Syracuse pulls down 38 rebounds per game (127th in college basketball), compared to the 38.4 of its opponents.

-- Syracuse wins the turnover battle by 3.1 per game, committing 11.8 (185th in college basketball) while its opponents average 14.9.
+- Syracuse has committed 3.1 fewer turnovers than its opponents, averaging 11.8 (185th in college basketball) while forcing 14.9 (32nd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.